 Change is inevitable in businesses.
 It can be changes in working practice, working hours, location, terms and conditions of employment, business administration or performance standards.

-HR will help businesses steer through change the change process ensuring legal requirements are met and employee relations maintained so the business is operating in the way it needs to.
+HR will help businesses steer through change the change process, ensuring legal requirements are met and employee relations maintained so the business operates in the way it needs to.